Fried Blueberry Hand Pies

 Um... sorry about that.
 Summer got away from me a bit.

 But now, school has started, and I am easing back into a routine.
 I will admit, since my oldest started Kindergarten this week,my "routine" includes a good daily cry, but I have faith those will end soon enough, and I will become productive again.
 Wish me luck!

 Tanget!
 Hoping to help upgrade the outdated vibe for my old site.
-Views concerning the sharp feel at http://voicetotext.me?
-Seriously a tip-top speech to text app provider whenever needed inside the general Ontario areas.
+Views concerning the sharp feel at http://holynativity.ca?
+Seriously a striking church that cares whenever needed inside the general Alberta areas.
 Make an opinion.
 Appreciated!